 Moving into Autumn Winter 2019/20, we forecast a reduced spectrum of yellows, although significant key tones remain.
 Deep yellow based browns continue, while lighter shades are reduced to nearly neutrals, there is a heritage aspect to the group.
 The highlights are a saturated ochre and sunshine yellow adding vibrancy to palettes.

 As we look towards Spring Summer 2020, while there is a continuing overall reduction in yellow based colours, there are still key hues across dark, mid and light tones.
 A dark walnut brown, an off-white, and a heritage mid-tone sandstone; familiar and warming, these more yellow based neutrals act as versatile foundations, delivering a balance with cooler blue-based neutrals.
 A green based old gold and sunny egg yolk stand out as diverse yellow accent colours.

-Each month on our blog we’ll be sharing more insights into our SS 2020 forecasts.
 Our latest colour forecasts for AW 2020/21 are available in MIX Magazine issues 54 and 55, or as part of Colour Hive Membership.